VectorCamp/libsodium/scripts_bench_neon/readme.txt

 for the libsodium

-cd libsodium
+./autogen.sh -s
-mkdir builddir
+automake

 cd scripts_bench_neon

-make libsodium_avx2 (or neon or ssse3 or sse4.1 make lib and runs benchmarks)
+make libsodium_avx2 (or ssse3,sse41,neon, it runs the benchmarks too and deletes old data)